7ingyu/cs-6750-final-prototype/README.md

 - For development, you will need two concurrent terminals, one for the server and one for the client

 **To start the server for development:**
+- Make a new database that matches the database name in your `.env` file.
 - `cd server`
 - `yarn install`
 - `yarn run setup`